Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel/tp_fsdp.rst

     import lightning as L

-    fabric = L.Fabric(...)
+    trainer = L.Trainer(...)

     # Define dataset/dataloader
     # If there is randomness/augmentation in the dataset, fix the seed
     dataset = MyDataset(seed=42)
     dataloader = DataLoader(dataset, batch_size=8, shuffle=True)

-    # Fabric configures the sampler automatically for you such that
+    # PyTorch Lightning configures the sampler automatically for you such that
     # all batches in a tensor-parallel group are identical,
     # while still sharding the dataset across the data-parallel group
-    dataloader = fabric.setup_dataloaders(dataloader)
+    trainer.fit(model, dataloader)

     for i, batch in enumerate(dataloader):
         ...

 ----